Colelyman/kleuren/README.md

 4. *Optional:* If one would like to run `kleuren` from anywhere on one's system, run `sudo make install`.
 In order for this to work one must have super-user privileges.
 One could also add the path to the directory in which `kleuren` is install to one's `PATH` variable, like this: `export PATH=$PATH:<path to where kleuren is installed>`.
 5. Go forth and develop!

+### Testing

+`kleuren` uses the C++ unit-testing library [catch](https://github.com/philsquared/Catch) to run unit tests.
+To install the test cases, one must first follow the instructions above to install `kleuren` itself.
+Then one must move to the test directory: `cd test` and install the unit test: `make`.

+The data for the unit test is found in the `test/data` directory, and the unit tests themselves are found in `test/src` directory.